pySRURGS/pyGOURGS/README.md

 Users who wish to try out the completed script can run the bash script and refer to the help.
 Make sure to execute `ant.py` only when the current working directory is `/examples` because the script imports `pyGOURGS.py` using relative paths.
+The command line interface is specified in the bash `man` page format below.
+Users unfamiliar with the interpretation of the `man` page can jump past it for illustrative examples.

 ```
 $ winpty python ant.py -h